slackpanos/SlackOnly-Docs/README.md

     release.
 If you are using stable Slackware there is nothing to change.
 Be sure to save your changes.

-    > RELEASE=stable
-    or
-    > RELEASE=current

-4. Edit /etc/slpkg/repositories.conf and enable the "slonly" repository by uncommenting the line.
+4. Edit /etc/slpkg/repositories.conf and enable the SlackOnly repository by uncommenting the line with "slonly."
 Be sure to save your changes.

-    > # slonly
-    to
-    > slonly

 5. Run the following command to synchronize the package lists:

     > root@localhost:~# slpkg update

 6. You are now ready to start using slpkg to manage your SlackOnly binary packages.
-Install your first package by telling slpkg to use the SlackOnly repository and then by supplying a package name.
+Install your first package by first defining "slonly" as the repository and then by supplying a package name.

     > root@localhost:~# slpkg -s slonly <package>